adnanzameer/optimizely-orphaned-properties/OrphanedProperties/readme.txt

 USAGE
 ============
-To access the add-on, go to Admin -> Orphaned Properties
+To access the add-on, go to Settings (Admin) -> Orphaned Properties